amyliu1437/capstone-bookreview/README.md

 ## Nice-to-haves

-- Introduce the search function for user to search books in the list.
 - Integration with external book APIs for expanded book listings.
 - Allow user to search and upload books they want to review.
 - Add the function that user can edit his profile item.